touchlab/BadSwiftSimulator/README.md

 Once cloned,
 open the project in your IDE of choice (as long as it's either Android Studio, or IntelliJ IDEA).
 Wait for Gradle to complete sync and run the `:app:good` on an emulator.

+> [!IMPORTANT]
+> Make sure to run the `:app:good` on an emulator as soon as possible.
+> Although the project is small, it still needs to download Android and KMP dependencies.

 > [!TIP]
 > If you wish to try the iOS side as well,